kuriringohankamehameha/chess/README.md

 A Chess Engine to be implemented using Java

 ## TODO
+* Smoothen movements of Pieces using the Squares class, if possible
 * Add all Black King Checks
 * Add CheckMate
 * Add Castling